samvera-labs/uri_selection_wg/ISSUE_TEMPLATE.md

 - [  ] Class

 ## subClassOf
-(OPTIONAL - please provide a URI)
+(OPTIONAL - please provide a URI if the requested term is a Class)

 ## subPropertyOf
-(OPTIONAL - please provide a URI)
+(OPTIONAL - please provide a URI if the requested term is a Property)

 ## domain
 (OPTIONAL - please provide a URI)